Outstanding Graduates Nominated for Ontario Premier’s Awards

 The Premier's Awards honour the important social and economic contribution college graduates make in Ontario and throughout the world.

 The Awards, launched in 1992 to mark the 25th anniversary of Ontario's colleges, are administered by Colleges Ontario.
-Presented annually in six categories, the recipients are chosen from nominations submitted by Ontario's 24 colleges.
+Presented annually, the recipients are chosen from nominations submitted by Ontario's 24 colleges.

 Nominees must demonstrate outstanding career success related to their college experience and have made a significant contribution to their community.

 Seneca has a wealth of experienced and accomplished alumni.
-Six have been nominated this year for the Premier’s Award for College Graduates.
+Seven have been nominated this year for the Premier’s Award for College Graduates.

 Creative Arts and Design

 Traci Melchor has been an icon on the Toronto entertainment scene for more than a decade.
 She is currently the senior correspondent for Etalk, Canada’s number one daily entertainment show, and also contributes regularly to CP24 Breakfast, The Marilyn Denis Show, CTV News Channel, and 104.5 CHUM FM, Toronto.
 Traci was also part of the launch of CTV’s daytime talk series, The Social, which she co-hosted for two and a half years.
 Today, through her work with Bell Media, Traci has become an advocate for reducing the stigma around mental health after speaking publicly about her own struggles with mental illness.

 (Biotechnology – Technologist)